Concurrency vs Parallelism Guide: Handling Many Tasks Is Not the Same as Running Them at Once

 For example:

-• overlapping many network requests -> concurrency
+• overlapping many network requests -> concurrency matters

-• executing several CPU-heavy jobs across multiple cores -> parallelism
+• executing several CPU-heavy jobs across multiple cores -> parallelism matters

-How this looks in real systems
+How does this look in real systems?

 I/O-heavy work

-Web servers, API calls, and file reads often spend a lot of time waiting.
+Web servers, API calls, and file reads spend a lot of time waiting.
 Concurrency structure matters a lot here.

 CPU-heavy work